farhiongit/message-in-the-bottle/README.md

 > void **BOTTLE_CLOSE** (BOTTLE (*T*) \*bottle)

-When concurrent threads are synchronized by an exchange of messages, the senders must inform the receivers when they have finished sending messages, so that receivers won't need to wait for extra messages (see `BOTTLE_DRAIN` above).
+When concurrent threads are synchronised by an exchange of messages, the senders must inform the receivers when they have finished sending messages, so that receivers won't need to wait for extra messages (see `BOTTLE_DRAIN` above).

 In other words, as soon as all messages have been sent through the bottle (it won't be filled with any more messages), the bottle can be closed on the sender side.